Best free privacy software

 You may not want to use Hotspot Shield at all time.
 For instance, you may only be interested in using it to access certain sites that are blocked in your country.
 In this case you can create shortcuts to individual sites in the Hotspot Shield window, which will enable protection before launching the sites.
 Protection can also be toggled on an off with a single click.

-The paid-for version, Hotspot Elite, only costs a few pounds or dollars a month, but it's worth trying the free edition first before opening your wallet.
-Its additional features, including ad-free browsing and dedicated customer support, make it a tempting proposition.
+The paid-for product, Hotspot Elite, only costs a few dollars or pounds a month, but it's worth trying the free edition first before opening your wallet.
+The premium version's additional features, including ad-free browsing and dedicated customer support, make it a tempting proposition.

 In addition to anonymous browsing, free VPN client TunnelBear can also be used to bypass traffic-shaping and throttling put in place by ISPs.

-The free version of TunnelBear gives you up to 500MB of data each month, but if this isn't enough, unlimited data is available for a subscription fee, with prices starting at US$5 per month (about £3.9, AU$6.9).
+The free version of TunnelBear gives you up to 500MB of data each month – although a TechRadar deal ups that to 5GB – but if this isn't enough, unlimited data is available for a subscription fee, with prices starting at US$5 per month (about £3.90, AU$6.90).

 Whether you go premium or stick with the free version, you can share a single account between up to five phones, tablets, Windows PCs or Macs.

 Configuration is incredibly simple, and TunnelBear's free privacy software can be used with any browser.
 It's probably the most accessible VPN tool there is, and is just about impossible not to recommend.